Pullusb/storytools-docs/docs/tutorial/shot-management.md

 To resume shortly.
 It is simple, powerfull and versatile at the same time.

+As of now (sept 2024), it's preferable to use the more up to date fork [SPArk, get it here](https://github.com/NickTiny/SPArk-sequencer-addon) ()

 Go here for the official [spa-sequencer documentation](https://the-spa-studios.github.io/blender-spa-userdoc/layout/)